-If your VESTED account balance exceeds \$1,000, the following forms are available:
+If your vested account balance exceeds \$1,000, the following forms are available:

-Reason for leaving Payment forms RETIREMENT or termination of employment with the Company and all affiliated employers on or after age 55 You may elect: distribution of your current balance in Marsh & McLennan Companies stock for investments in the MMC Stock Fund and/or in cash for other investments. distribution of the value of your current balance in a one-time lump sum cash payment. distribution of the value of a specified whole percentage of any MMC Stock Fund balance in Marsh & McLennan Companies stock and simultaneous distribution of the remainder of your MMC Stock Fund and current mutual fund balances in cash. distribution of the value of your after-tax contributions in a one-time lump sum cash payment and simultaneous distribution of the remainder of your current balance in Marsh & McLennan Companies stock for investments in the MMC Stock Fund and cash for other investments. distribution in periodic cash installments. a percentage of your current balance as a one-time lump sum payment and the remainder in installments (cash installments will be suspended if you are rehired). a percentage or specific dollar amount of your current balance.
-INSTALLMENT payments are monthly, quarterly, semi-annual or annual and cannot exceed your life expectancy.
-Disability / Termination before age 55 Lump sum is the only permissible distribution form.
-Lump sum distributions over \$1,000 are made in Marsh & McLennan Companies stock in kind (for investments in the MMC Stock Fund), or cash for other investments (mutual funds).
-Lump sum distributions up to \$1,000 will be made in cash unless you elect distribution in Marsh & McLennan Companies stock for investments in the MMC Stock Fund.
+Reason for leaving Payment forms Retirement or termination of employment with the Company (including in the event of Disability) You may elect: distribution of your current balance in Marsh & McLennan Companies stock for investments in the MMC Stock Fund and/or in cash for other investments. distribution of the value of your current balance in a one-time lump sum cash payment. distribution of the value of a specified whole percentage of any MMC Stock Fund balance in Marsh & McLennan Companies stock and simultaneous distribution of the remainder of your MMC Stock Fund and current mutual fund balances in cash. distribution of the value of your after-tax contributions in a one- time lump sum cash payment and simultaneous distribution of the remainder of your current balance in Marsh & McLennan Companies stock for investments in the MMC Stock Fund and cash for other investments. • a percentage or specific dollar amount of your current balance.
+If you are at least age 55 at the time of the distribution request, in addition to the options listed above, you have the following additional options: you may elect INSTALLMENT payments.
+These payments may be monthly, quarterly, semi-annual or annual and cannot exceed your life expectancy. you may elect to receive a percentage of your current balance as a one-time lump sum payment and the remainder in installments (cash installments will be suspended if you are rehired).
+However, once you begin receiving installments, you cannot elect a partial lump sum payment at a later date, although you can elect a full lump sum payment of the remaining balance.
+In addition, if you leave some or all of your balance in the Plan until distributions must be made under IRS required minimum distribution rules, you will receive annual distributions in an amount necessary to satisfy IRS required minimum distribution rules.
+Note: Roth accounts are not subject to required minimum distributions during the participant's lifetime and will not be distributed during the participant's lifetime unless otherwise elected.